radius-project/radius/docs/contributing/contributing-releases/README.md

 1. Go through all of the steps in [Creating the final release](#creating-the-final-release), substituting in the patch version for the release version.
 For example, if the current release version is `0.1.0`, the patch version would be `0.1.1`.

 1. If breaking changes have been made to our Bicep fork, update the file `radius/.github/workflows/validate-bicep.yaml` to use the release version (eg. `v0.21`) instead of `edge` for validating the `.bicep` files in the docs and samples repositories.
 Also, modify the version from `env.REL_CHANNEL` to `<major>.<minor>` (eg. `0.21`) for downloading the `rad-bicep-corerp`.

-## How releases work

-Each release belongs to a *channel* named `<major>.<minor>`.
-Releases will only interact with assets from their channel.
-For example, the `0.1` `rad` CLI will:

-- Download `rad-bicep` from the `0.1` channel
-- Create an environment using the `0.1` version of the RP and environment setup script

-> ⚠️ Compatibility ⚠️
-At this time we do not guarantee compatibility across releases or provide a migration path.
-For example, the behavior of a `0.1` `rad` CLI talking to a `0.2` control plane is unspecifed.
-We expect the project to change too frequently to provide compatibility guarantees at this time.

-Conceptually we scope channels to a major+minor pair because this allows us to freely patch assets as needed without needing to change the intermediate pieces.
-For example pushing a `v0.1.1` tag will update the assets in the `v0.1` channel.
-This works as long as it is a *true* patch release and maintains compatibility.

-## Cadence

-We follow a monthly release cadence.
-Any contributions that have been merged through the pull-request process will be present in the next scheduled release.